-- You cannot add "Machine Sewing Basics: Sew A Boxy Top" to the cart because the product is out of stock.
+- You cannot add "OOPS!
+Correcting Mistakes in Your Knitting (Option 2)" to the cart because the product is out of stock.

 Six Pointed Star: Hand Piecing

 Nov 6, 2:00-4:00pm CDT, Nov 7, 10:00am-12:00pm & 2:00-4:00pm CST

 Learn the basics of hand-piecing — from creating templates to sewing Y-seams — as you stitch classic 6-pointed stars.
 Tara’s tips and tricks make it easy and enjoyable!

 Class sessions will be recorded and remain accessible online to registered students of the class for 14 days following the event.